PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures: II. Polynomial diffusion model

-Under the polynomial diffusion framework, the spot price $S_t$ is expressed as a polynomial function of the hidden state vector $x_t$ (with components $\chi_t$ and $\xi_t$):
+Under the polynomial diffusion framework, the spot price $S_t$ is expressed as a polynomial function of the latent state vector $x_t$ (with components $\chi_t$ and $\xi_t$):

 In this context, we assume that the polynomial $p_n(x_t)$ has a degree of 2 (or 1 if $\alpha_4 = \alpha_5 = \alpha_6 = 0$).
 However, it is worth noting that all the theorems presented here are applicable even for polynomials of higher degrees.
-Additionally, similar to the Schwartz and Smith model, we assume that $\chi_t$ and $\xi_t$ follow an Ornstein–Uhlenbeck process
+Additionally, similar to the Schwartz-Smith model, we assume that $\chi_t$ and $\xi_t$ follow an Ornstein–Uhlenbeck process

 for real processes and

 for risk-neutral processes.